biancini/GreenMST/README.md

 To verify everything is ok in your project, you can test the execution of tests by running ``mvn test`` from the main project folder.
 At this point the project can be imported into Eclipse and run right away.
+The project is alredy configured to be integrated with Sonarqube.
+A specific maven profile has been created.
+To send reports to Sonarqube execute the following commands ``mvn clean verify && mvn sonar:sonar -Psonar``.

 Block or turn-off ports
 -----------------------